Chaitanyarai899/SpaceChat-Firebase/README.md

 # SpaceChat
 A chat room app with google authentication where space and sci-fi enthusiasts can connect.
 The webApp is fully responsive and can be accessed in mobile devices as well.
-The web app is built with firebase, firestore database and react for frontend.
+The web app is built with firebase, firestore database, react and tailwind CSS for frontend.
 The webapp is live at this link: https://spacechat-jow1.onrender.com/

 ### Some screenshots of the webApp: